ctmrbio/dockerfiles/README.md

   - xlrd
   - openpyxl

+The RStudio image is a bit special, as it is built on official Bioconductor image that has some unique implementations to simplify the use of RStudio inside the container.
+To specify user and group ID when running RStudio inside the container you use `-e USERID=<userid>` and `-e GROUPID=<groupid>` when launching the container, instead of the normal `-u <userid>:<groupid>` argument.

-Note that this image requires that you set a password used to login to RStudio inside the container.
+Also note that this image **requires** that you set a password used to login to RStudio inside the container.
 This is done by setting an environment variable, `PASSWORD`, when launching the container: `-e PASSWORD=<your_password>`.
 The password **cannot** be `rstudio`.
 The image will shut down directly if no password is set.
 The username used to login to RStudio in the container is